Minneapolis Trombone Choir Concert

 4101 Harriet Ave So, Minneapolis, MN

 Jim ten Bensel, director of the Minneapolis Trombone Choir, has extensive experience as a performer, conductor, music educator, and clinician.
-He is on staff at MacPhail Center for Music.
-Jim is also a member of the International Trombone Association Minnesota, Minnesota Music Educators Association, and Minnesota Association of Jazz Educators.
-He serves Judson Church as a member of the peace and social justice committee and sings with the choir at the church when he is not away playing with other bands.
-He currently tours with the Barbary Coast Dixieland Show Band.
+He was formerly on staff at MacPhail Center for Music.
+He serves Judson Church as a member of the racial justice committee and sings with the choir at the church when he is not away playing with other bands.
+He currently performs with the Mardi Gras Ramblers.
 Jim is a member of the Evergreen Club, an honorary service music club.
 You can check on Jim at his website—www.jimtenbensel.com